talumbau/talumbau.github.io/_posts/2015-12-13-getting-celery-to-reveal-its-secrets.md

 $ celery -A celery_tasks events
 {% endhighlight %}

-This will bring up a screen that will show you exactly what's going on as jobs are run in your system:
+This will bring up a screen that will show you exactly what's going on as jobs are run on your system:

 ![](/img/celery_events.png "I know when that hotline bling, celery is doing its thing.")

 What about when your jobs complete?
 Celery provides a number of mechanisms for you to figure out that those jobs you thought were so well-behaved were actually living a wild wild nightlife.
 It turns out that my original way of handling generated celery tasks works, but only for certain cases.
 So here is what I originally did:

-Step 1: After launching an asychronous task, just return its job ID and use that as your handle for the job.
+Step 1: After launching an asynchronous task, just return its job ID and use that as your handle for the job.

 {% highlight python %}
 handle = my_task.delay(arg1, arg2)